1999 AMC 12 Problems

 Solution:

-Each acute interior angle corresponds to an exterior angle greater than Since the exterior angles of a convex polygon sum to at most three of them can exceed Hence there are at most three acute angles, and a hexagon achieving three acute angles exists.
+Each acute interior angle corresponds to an exterior angle greater than Since the exterior angles of a convex polygon sum to at most three of them can exceed This bound is attainable: take a hexagon with equal side lengths and exterior angles alternating and Its edge directions split into two triples apart, so it closes, and its interior angles alternate between and Hence the largest possible number is three.

 Thus, the correct answer is B.